Bishop Challoner Catholic School: Architecture

-Recent history
+History

+The school was established in 1930 by the Roman Catholic Diocese of Westminster and the Sisters of Mercy.

-The Federation was established in September 2001, as a result of the decision to close the nearby Blessed John Roche Boys’ School and open a new boys’ school under the governance, leadership and management of the successful Bishop Challoner Girls’ School.
+The federation was established in September 2001, as a result of the decision to close the nearby Blessed John Roche Boys’ School and open a new boys’ school under the governance, leadership and management of the Bishop Challoner Girls' School.
 The concept was that of a joint or federated school with boys and girls taught in separate buildings from 11 to 16 years, but sharing some specialist facilities and most teaching staff.
 The Collegiate School also included a mixed 6th form and would eventually have an overall complement of 1,700 pupils.
 The Collegiate and Learning Village names remained in use until May 2014 and the schools were known as Bishop Challoner Catholic Collegiate School.
-In May 2015, the name formally changed to its current nomenclature of Bishop Challoner Catholic Federation of Schools.
+In May 2015, the name formally changed to Bishop Challoner Catholic Federation of Schools.

-A project allocation of £30.1m was approved by the DfES for an extended campus based on the concept of a "learning village", to be developed on a phased basis whilst maintaining existing facilities in use.
-In the long term, the learning village will provide a combined campus for the education of boys and girls from ages 3 to 18 by integrating the establishments already on the site, namely:
+A project allocation of £30.1m was approved by the DfES for an extended campus based on the concept of a "learning village", to be developed on a phased basis whilst maintaining existing facilities in use.The learning village was planned to provide a combined campus for the education of boys and girls from ages 3 to 18 by integrating the establishments already on the site: